Understanding Charge Rules

 -

-Forecast charges are created based on the system's prediction of when the specific event will occur in the future based on the date set, expected milestone/task completion date, or planned project progress (from planned time on the Project Schedule).
+Forecast charges are created based on the system's prediction of when a specific event will occur in the future based on the date set, expected milestone/task completion date, or planned project progress (from planned time on the Project Schedule).

 -